Table of Contents

 Start the Booster Car

 Put the booster car in park, start the engine, and let it idle for a few minutes.
-Don’t race the engine, but gently rev it to a bit above idle for 30 seconds or so to help the charge get to the dead battery.
+Don’t race the engine, but gently rev it a bit above idle for 30 seconds or so to help the charge get to the dead battery.
 An older battery may take more time to charge.

 Start the Dead-Battery Car

 Try starting the car with the dead battery, and if it works, let it idle for several minutes.
-(Ask the driver of the other car to please wait while you do this.)
+Ask the driver of the other car to please wait while you do this.

 Disconnect the Jumper Cables

 Once the dead-battery car is running, you can disconnect the four clamps, working in reverse order.
-Be careful to remove the black clamp from the dead-battery car first, and keep it away from any metal and the other cable clamps while you work your way through the rest of the clamps.
-Then remove the black clamp from the working car, the red clamp from the good battery, and the red clamp from the dead battery.
+Be careful to remove the black clamp from the dead-battery car first and keep it away from any metal and the other cable clamps while you work your way through the rest of the clamps.
+Then, remove the black clamp from the working car, the red clamp from the good battery, and the red clamp from the dead battery.

 Replace the plastic post protectors if either car has them.
 Keep fingers, clothing, and equipment away from any moving parts.